Affiliate disclosure: We may earn a commission from qualifying purchases at no extra cost to you.

 Charging speed — Delta 2’s clear edge

 Bluetti’s marketing claims a slight edge, but in practice they’re effectively tied for fast wall charging.
-Both are dramatically faster than legacy NMC units like the Jackery 1000 (~7 hours).
+Both are dramatically faster than the original Explorer 1000’s legacy 7-hour wall charge (Jackery’s v2 refresh closed that gap with 1-hour charging).

 Where the Delta 2 actually pulls ahead is in solar/car charging flexibility and the consistency of the fast-charge curve under partial-grid scenarios.
 If you’re on a generator or unstable shore power, the Delta 2’s input handling is a touch more forgiving.